 To ensure that your company's data gives you useful and secure insights, your IT staff needs a solid understanding of cloud computing, mobile security, and data analytics.
 This 3-course, 9-credit Certificate of Completion in Emerging Computing Technologies is available completely online, providing your personnel access to rich, interactive, instructor-led curriculum, coupled with peer-to-peer engagement.
 Your staff will gain hands-on, advanced, business-critical skills needed to leapfrog into the cloud.

-Courses taken under this program are for credit and can be transferred toward a qualifying master’s degree at NYU Polytechnic School of Engineering.
+Courses taken under this program are for credit and can be transferred toward a qualifying master’s degree at NYU Tandon School of Engineering.
 All three courses are required to obtain the certificate.

 Mobile devices have outnumbered computers worldwide.
 Since smartphones and tablets provide convenient anytime, anywhere access to the Internet, useful apps, and communications capabilities like voice, chat, and email, they have become enticing targets for cybercriminals.
 The course will explore the growing threat to mobile devices, networks, and services delivered over mobile infrastructure.